STAT545-UBC/STAT545-UBC-original-website/cm003_render-git-github-test-drive.md

     - Exploring the Gapminder data
     - `data.frame`
     - `ggplot2`
-  * First homework will be due midnight Tuesday September 20, but preferably before class.
+  * First homework will be due midnight Tuesday September 19, but preferably before class.
 Go to office hours if struggling!
 See the [2015 version here](hw01_edit-README.html) (some changes still coming).

 ### Good question: who's in this class?

-I did some live analysis of the course list.
-Here's one cross-tabulation.
+Here's one cross-tabulation from 2016:

 spec1_subject                    BSC   Msthg   PHD   UNCL   total